Racing the COVID-19 Wave, U.S. Task Force Works to Bring Thousands More Americans Home

 Related Stories

 It hasn’t all gone so smoothly.
-In Cusco, the Peruvian authorities quarantined one group of mostly American backpackers in their hostel for weeks after two guests reportedly contracted COVID 19, then sprayed them with a liquid smelling of bleach before they were eventually allowed to leave.
+In Cusco, the Peruvian authorities quarantined one group of mostly American backpackers in their hostel for weeks after two guests reportedly contracted COVID-19, then sprayed them with a liquid smelling of bleach before they were eventually allowed to leave.
 Several had to come back on a State Department medevac plane, because they’d been “exposed to the virus,” Brownlee says.

 Other times, Americans have requested seats on departing flights, then changed their minds at the airport.
 Rasamimanana recalls securing one of those coveted spots for a surfer who showed up at the Casablanca airport only with his surfboard.
 He told her he had “waited to the last minute” to go so he could “get that one great wave.”